And the Secret Password is…

 For example, passwordmeter.com is one site that gives you a clue, according to their algorithm, of whether your password is secure.
-Microsoft now suggests, in contrast to previous information, at least eight, and preferably 14, characters in a password.
-Their checker is located here.
-And they offer some suggestions here.
+Comparitech offers a password checker and generator, located here.
+They also offer some suggestions.

 Another option is secure “VPN” type applications that generate passwords for each session.
 The applications agree on a temporary password for the moment, encrypt and then use that secure channel to negotiate the password and encryption that will be used for that session.

 We can wax poetic, but the most secure passwords likely are those that you invent with the method(s) or combinations that you feel comfortable in using – and introducing a bit of randomness (you being you) into the methodology, and not locking your organization into some corporate wide “policy” but instead using corporate guidelines.

 In the end, just keep in mind that simple, yet really secure, passwords are possible, but they are not going to come from random character generators, banks, corporate or university “policy,” nor the hallowed halls of any sufficiently large organization.